With every diet-related internet search, you are likely finding yourself more confused than ever.

 Though a whole, raw banana is filled with total-body benefits, you need to be careful about eating them in other ways.

 For instance, a frozen banana slathered in chocolate will be getting the majority of its calory content from a very unnatural source, high fructose corn syrup.

 Another potentially dangerous food choice are banana chips.
-Though they come off as diet-friendly, banana chips are usually fried in vats of oil.
+Though they come off as diet-friendly, but these chips are usually fried in vats of oil.

-You now know that bananas are an important part of a healthy diet, but are they actually good for weight loss?
+You now know that bananas are an important part of a healthy diet, but are bananas good for weight loss?
 That's a trickier question.